alexey-ernest/bookdb/README.md

 Single page web application with in-memory lock-free database for book management.

 ## Lock-free
-The heart of database is non-locking technique proposed by Jeff Richter.
+The heart of the database is a non-locking technique proposed by Jeff Richter.

 [AsyncOneManyLock](/BookDb/BookDb/Infrastructure/Threading/AsyncOneManyLock.cs) - asynchronous thread synchronization construct which allows the database to be maximum performant and scalable.